 In addition to manufacture, Shell Lubricants companies blend finished lubricants (i.e. preparations) for which many substances are procured.
-The REACH regulation does not require the (pre-) registration of preparations.
-However, all component substances must be (pre-) registered.
-As Shell Lubricants products are typically complex mixtures comprising substances with different registration deadlines it is not possible to provide a definitive registration date for most products because of the complexity of the supply chain.
+The REACH regulation does not require the registration of preparations.
+However, all component substances must be registered.

-Where they are known to be used in existing formulations, they are high priority for replacement.
+Where these SVHC are known to be used in existing formulations, they are high priority for replacement.
 There are some exceptions to this, for reasons outlined hereunder and they are: boric acid, certain sodium borates, octylphenol ethoxylate, nonylphenol ethoxylate and trixylyl phosphate.

 As further detailed below, based on our current level of knowledge, we are not aware of any Shell Branded Lubricant Products in the active portfolio which include SVHC other than boric acid, certain sodium borates, octylphenol ethoxylate, nonylphenol ethoxylate and trixylyl phosphate.
 Where these substances are present at greater than 0.1% in a Shell Branded Lubricant Product, this information is being included on the relevant product Safety Data Sheet.

 Boric acid and sodium borates in Shell Lubricants formulations

 For many years boric acid has been widely used for the manufacture of thickeners for lubricating greases, while sodium borates are common ingredients of coolants